blussem/interview/CONTRIBUTING.md

 # Submitting

-Upon completion feel free to either commit your changes directly to `main` or open a pull request.
+Upon completion feel free to either commit your changes directly to `main` or open a pull request